FujitsuEnablingSoftwareTechnologyGmbH/custom-image-builder/Openstack/README.md

 #### Prerequisites
 Install [Packer.io](https://packer.io/downloads.html), see [installation instructions](https://packer.io/docs/installation.html).
+Enable SSH in your Openstack Security Group.
+Usually default group is assigned to the nodeos instance.
+So it requires to add SSH into default security group to enable the connection to the instance.

 #### Edit template file
 Open install_nodeos.json file and populate the marked fields with appropriate values: